200 Hour Yoga Teacher Training

 As a yoga school we recognize our responsibility to share the teachings of yoga in a way that honors and respects yoga’s roots.
 We hold a deep reverence for the teachings of yoga and are committed to offering a training program that weaves yogic wisdom and philosophy throughout each training module.
 While a large part of this program includes teaching postural yoga, this training is meant to produce stewards of yoga and not just fitness instructors.
 Our lead teachers each have a longstanding yoga practice and years of experience teaching yoga, and you won’t find any brand new teachers leading our training modules.

-Weekend training hours will be Friday 5-9pm, Saturday 9am-7pm, Sunday 9am-7pm.
+Weekend training hours will be Friday 6-9pm, Saturday 9am-5pm, Sunday 9am-5pm.
 Days are long, but with many breaks, and a combo of listening, watching, sharing, moving, and practice teaching.

 Investment